LilmissKryss/readme_generator/Develop/README_Generator_/README.md

 ## Contribution Guidelines 🗞️

 How to contribute:
-Send a pull request to LilmissKryss on Github.
+Send pull request to LilmissKryss on GitHub.

 ## Tests 📚

-Test in the Terminal.
+Tes in the Terminal.

 ## Issues 🐞